Thomas Davidson (philosopher): Apeirotheism

 Thomas Davidson taught a philosophy called apeirotheism that has been described as a "form of pluralistic idealism...coupled with a stern ethical rigorism..."
 Increasingly, he preferred to identify his philosophy as apeirotheism, an appellation he defined as "a theory of Gods infinite in number."
 The theory was indebted to Aristotle's pluralism and his concepts of the soul and Nous.
 Aristotle's "soul" is the rational, living aspect of a living substance and cannot exist apart from the body because it is not a substance, but rather an essence; Nous is rational thought and understanding.
-Davidson argued that Aristotle's Nous identified God with rational thought, and that God could not exist apart from the world just as the Aristotlean soul could not exist apart from the body.
+Davidson argued that Aristotle's Nous identified God with rational thought, and that God could not exist apart from the world just as the Aristotelian soul could not exist apart from the body.
 Thus Davidson grounded an immanent Emersonian World Soul in a sophisticated Aristotelian metaphysics.

 Though initially a panentheist, Davidson's studies in Domodossola—including the work of the Italian Renaissance philosopher Giordano Bruno, Leibniz, Kant, and Rosmini—led him to a panpsychistic monadology, a theory that reality consists of an infinite number of mental or spiritual substances, each with an Aristotelian telos.
 Human psyches are unique however, because they possess autonomy, which provides the potential to become divine through proper, moral association with other human psyches.
 This allowed Davidson to reject pantheism, which, he reasoned, led to a God "scattered through the universe...so that the total Absolute exists only in the sum of things taken together."
 Rather, Davidson argued, God exists everywhere, but he "exists fully or completely" in each monad.
 Reality is a Göttergemeinschaft, a society of gods; metaphysical, social and spiritual unity is moral rather than ontological.

 Davidson's religious philosophy had important consequences for social thought.
 Apeirotheism was utterly democratic and perfectionistic because it entailed that each individual has the potential to be a God, although restrictive social relations have thwarted the development of most people's potential.
 For Davidson, because we contain the divine within us, our unfettered natural instincts would impel us to act morally.
 As individuals became increasingly aware of the divine within themselves, so they became increasingly moral.
 James believed this individualistic religion made Davidson "indifferent...to socialisms and general administrative panaceas."
 According to James, Davidson taught that "Life must be flexible.
 You ask for a free man and these Utopias give you an interchangeable part, with a fixed number, in a rule-bound social organism."
 Apeirotheism called for the release of each individual's potential divinity through self-cultivation and the nurturing of others rather than through changes in one's material conditions.
 Davidson was convinced that this release would lead to the only true reform of human society; it was to this task that he devoted the rest of his life.